An overview of school capital funding, who it's for, current and past allocations, how it's calculated and spending guidance.

 Who the funding is for

-School capital funding includes allocations for:
+School condition funding includes capital allocations for:

 - local authorities and local-authority-maintained schools, including maintained nursery schools